 Tea tastings are a lot of fun and are the best way to get a sense of tea before you buy it.
 They make great gifts for people, or work well as smaller group events.

-We do tastings for anyone interested on Saturdays, or by appointment
+We do tastings for anyone interested on Saturdays by appointment only

 Other Opportunities for Tea